1937 Fox vault fire: Fire

 Northern New Jersey experienced a heat wave in July 1937, with daytime temperatures of 100 °F and warm nights.
-The sustained heat contributed to nitrate decomposition in the film vaults, and the building's ventilation was inadequate to prevent a dangerous buildup of gases.
+The sustained heat contributed to nitrate decomposition in the film vaults, and the building's ventilation was inadequate to prevent a dangerous buildup of gasses.
 At some time shortly after 2:00a.m. on July 9, spontaneous ignition occurred in the vault at the building's northwest corner.
 Truck driver Robert Davison observed flames coming from one of the structure's window vents, and within five minutes used a municipal fire alarm call box to report the fire.

 Davison then attempted to awaken the residents of the surrounding houses, many of whom were already alerted to the situation by the noise and intense heat.
-As the contents of additional vaults ignited, bursts of flame erupted 100 feet horizontally across the ground from the windows and at a similar distance into the air from the building's roof vents.
+As the contents of other vaults ignited, bursts of flame erupted 100 feet horizontally across the ground from the windows and at a similar distance into the air from the building's roof vents.
 When the fire spread to the vaults in the south and east of the building, the vaults exploded, damaging the brickwork and destroying window frames.
 Anna Greeves and her sons John and Charles were caught in a "sheet of flame" while attempting to flee the area.
 All three were seriously burned, and 13-year-old Charles died from his injuries on July 19.
 Other families were able to escape unharmed, but the fire spread to five neighboring residences and destroyed two vehicles.